bentomas/node-async-testing/api.markdown

+The events that are called by `testing.runSuites` and/or `testing.runSuite`.
+These make it possible to write your own test runners and format the output however you like.

 Events
 ------
 onStart: function(numSuites)
 onDone: function(suiteResultsArray, duration)

-onSuiteStart: function([suiteName])  // suite name might not exist
+onSuiteStart: function([suiteName])  // carefull! suite name might not exist
 onSuiteDone: function(suiteResult)

-onTestStart: function(testName)  // carefull!  errors in the runner will effect the suite
+onTestStart: function(testName)  // carefull!  errors caused here will show up in the suite errors
-onTestDone: function(testResult)  // carefull!  errors in the runner will effect the suite
+onTestDone: function(testResult)  // carefull!  errors caused here will show up in the suite errors

+onPrematureExit: function(testNamesArray)

 Objects
 -------